 - Purpose: To start a substance-free life, users must engage in activities that provide meaning and fulfillment.
 These activities can include working, going to school, volunteering and exploring creativity.

 - Health: Maintaining sobriety depends on good health, so recovering addicts should take care of themselves physically, mentally and emotionally

-If you consider the advice listed above, you may have a better chance at maintaining long-term addiction recovery.
+If you consider the advice listed above, you may have a better chance of maintaining long-term addiction recovery.

 How to Avoid Friends that Abuse Drugs

 Perhaps the most important component in addiction recovery is community.
 When people begin new, substance-free lives, they may find that some of their friends do not approve of a sober lifestyle, so they encourage relapse.
 SAMHSA offers the following advice on how to deal with people who threaten recovery: